dimyG/jekyll-theme-chirpy/_posts/2020-07-02-my-epic-fail-as-a-sports-betting-entrepreneur.md

 as a complete beginner as I was at the time, I made both good and bad technical decisions.
 The most immature decision though and one that cost me a lot of time down the line, was to to make zakanda a single page application.
-This choice would be amazing if it wasn't the fact that I didn't use a proper front end framework like react or angular.
+This choice would be amazing if it wasn't the fact that I didn't use a proper front end framework like React, Angular or Vue.
 I just did it using [pjax.js](https://github.com/defunkt/jquery-pjax), AMD modules and [require.js](https://requirejs.org/).
 Which meant that in many occasions I had to reinvent the wheel..

  ![Desktop View]({{ "/assets/img/sample/shoot_foot.jpg" | relative_url }})

-Making a single page application to work properly with my own tools, made me a lot wiser in the process though so the extra effort wasn't for nothing.
+Making a single page application to work properly without the proper tools, made me a lot wiser in the process, so the extra effort wasn't for nothing.
 Anyway, this is how more than a year passed.
 With me coding and studying without pausing for a moment to think where I am going or to examine the core of my business model.
 I was just enjoying to code.